nilscox/express-extra/README.md

 The `extra` function allows to create an express milldeware with superpowers.
-Its first argument will be the actual request handler, a function that is invoked when the request has been approved by the authorizer and its payload validated by the validator.
-The value it returns (or resolves) will be transformed by a formatter, and then sent in the response payload.
+Its first argument will be the actual request handler, a function that is invoked when the request has been approved by the authorizer and its payload validated.
+The value it returns (or resolves) will eventually be transformed by a formatter, and then sent in the response payload.

 ```js
 const express = require('express');